AI Exam

 - Lifestyle interventions, insulin sensitisers, and lipid-lowering therapy are the main treatments.

-Chronic anovulation leads to prolonged unopposed estrogen exposure, increasing the risk of:- Endometrial hyperplasia.
+- Chronic anovulation leads to prolonged unopposed estrogen exposure, increasing the risk of:

 - Endometrial cancer (3-fold higher risk than controls).

-- Routine screening with ultrasound or biopsy is advised in women with persistent amenorrhea.
+- Routine screening with ultrasound or biopsy is advised in women with persistent amenorrhoea.

 - Progestin therapy or combined hormonal contraception is essential for endometrial protection.